Nintendo Switch Online: Reception

 Reviews for the service have been mostly mixed.
-Its affordable price compared to other online services has been generally praised, but its smartphone app, NES and SNES content library, the initially small selection of cloud save-supported games, and lack of dedicated servers have been criticized.
+Its affordable price compared to other online services has been generally praised, but its smartphone app (which is required for voice chat on Nintendo Switch), content library, the initially small selection of cloud save-supported games (and lack of support for first party games such as Splatoon 2, 1-2-Switch, and Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!) have been criticized.
+Additionally, various titles published by Nintendo after the introduction of the paid Nintendo Switch Online subscription service have drawn criticism for various network-related technical reasons, such as a significantly lower tick rate compared to games on the Nintendo Network and Nintendo Wi-Fi Connection, use of delay-based netcode type instead of rollback and use of Peer-to-peer connections instead of dedicated servers.

-During the Nintendo Direct on September 23, 2021, the addition of Nintendo 64 and Sega Genesis games for Nintendo Switch Online, exclusive to an Expansion Pack, was revealed.
-During the Animal Crossing New Horizons Direct on October 15, 2021, the price of the Expansion Pack was revealed, drawing widespread criticism.
+During the Nintendo Direct on September 23, 2021, the addition of Nintendo 64 and Sega Genesis games for Nintendo Switch Online, exclusive to the Expansion Pack, was revealed.
+During the Animal Crossing: New Horizons Direct on October 15, 2021, the price of the Expansion Pack was revealed, drawing widespread criticism.
 The same day, Nintendo uploaded a trailer to YouTube detailing the Expansion Pack, which was received negatively, with about 120,000 dislikes as of November 1, 2021, becoming the most disliked video on the channel.
 The Nintendo 64 games emulated via the Expansion Pack were found to have several performance issues, including input lag and frame rate issues.
 The fixed remapping of controls designed for the six-button Nintendo 64 controller to the four-button Switch Joy-Con also affected games like Sin & Punishment.
 Multiplayer games like Mario Kart 64 also appeared to use netcode that Nintendo had previously used in prior Virtual Console releases which forced the game to pause for other players until all players were synchronized.
 The games also did not support a virtual equivalent of the Controller Pak memory expansion, preventing players from utilizing ghost data in Mario Kart 64 or the native method of saving in WinBack.
 Informal tests found that the Nintendo Switch Online version of selected Nintendo 64 games performed worse than compared to the same games available on the Wii U's Virtual Console.

-In its quarterly report to investors given in November 2021, Nintendo stated that they plan "to improve and expand both Nintendo Switch Online and Nintendo Switch Online + Expansion Pack striving to provide services that satisfy consumers."
+On the February 8, 2023 Nintendo Direct, Nintendo announced the addition of Game Boy Advance games to the Expansion Pack and Game Boy and Game Boy Color games to all users of the service.
+The additions have been well received, but the lack of notable games in its content library has been criticized.